afrizuko/goutils/README.md

 # goutils
-Practice area for Go utilities
+Practice work on go features and functionalities.